How to Cite a Paper in MLA

-Create a header that has your last name as well as the automatic page number.
-This is done to keep track of the page order, and it also looks pleasant on the eye!
+Create a header with your last name and the automatic page number.
+This is done to keep track of the page order and look pleasant to the eye!

 Lastly, enter the required course information on the top-left corner of the front page.
 It should look like this:

 - Name of Teacher/Professor

 - Due Date for Assignment